uschpc/webportal-netlify-gatsby/src/user-guides/discoveryguides/getting-started.md

 This guide will help you get started with the Center for Advanced Research Computing's Discovery computing cluster by instructing you on how to connect, log in, transfer data, and run jobs.

 A CARC account is **required** to log in to and use CARC resources.
-For information on applying for a CARC account, see our [Accounts and Allocations page](/user-information/accounts).
+For information on applying for a CARC account, see the [Accounts and Allocations page](/user-information/accounts).

 ### Overview